 The last two or three years before I retired were a strange mix.

 I traveled a lot.
 I hated the travel, but was quite intrigued with the places to which I traveled…when I (rarely) got to actually see them.

 The buttes of Scottsdale, Arizona were novel to see…through the sliding panel of my hotel room as I marched from meeting to meeting.
 The stunted, green-deprived palette of the desert ditto…through the rental car windshield on my way to and from the airport.

-The fierce mountains looming over Anchorage, Alaska didn’t intimidate me as much as navigating the dust and gravel-strewn intersections of sections of town where no cab nor cruise ship bravely went.
+The fierce mountains looming over Anchorage, Alaska didn’t intimidate me as much as navigating the dust and gravel-strewn intersections of sections of town where no taxis, salt trucks, nor cruise ships ever went.

 Streaking between the hurricane-scraped concrete slabs of Biloxi and the white, featureless sands of the Gulf to get to the Mecca of the local casino for a conference was a mite disheartening.

 Boston, a week after their two biggest snowstorms in 20 years was…white.